-I didn’t love it; I didn’t hate it.
+I didn’t love The Pants Project, nor did I hate it.
 Liv was born a girl but is a boy inside.
 Unfortunately, Liv’s new school requires girls to wear a uniform skirt, something Liv simply cannot tolerate.
 Determined to change the school’s outdated policy, Liv starts the Pants Project, a campaign to allow pants for all students that may lead to Liv’s coming out as a boy, officially.

 AUTHOR: Cat Clarke